On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

-Clearly, $\mathfrak{u} \cap \mathfrak{s} \subseteq \mathfrak{u} \cap \mathfrak{\theta(u)}$. since $\mathfrak{u} \cap \mathfrak{\theta(u)}$ is spanned by the $\mathfrak{g}_\alpha$ for which $\alpha$ and $\theta(\alpha)$ are both positive, by the assumption on the roots we deduce that
+Clearly, $\mathfrak{u} \cap \mathfrak{g}^\sigma \subseteq \mathfrak{u} \cap \mathfrak{\theta(u)}$. since $\mathfrak{u} \cap \mathfrak{\theta(u)}$ is spanned by the $\mathfrak{g}_\alpha$ for which $\alpha$ and $\theta(\alpha)$ are both positive, by the assumption on the roots we deduce that

-Thus, it is sufficient to prove that $\mathfrak{g}_\alpha \cap \mathfrak{s} = 0$ for every $\alpha \in \Phi(A,P)^\theta$.
+Thus, it is sufficient to prove that $\mathfrak{g}_\alpha \cap \mathfrak{g}^\sigma = 0$ for every $\alpha \in \Phi(A,P)^\theta$.

-If $0 \ne Y \in \mathfrak{g}_\alpha \cap \mathfrak{s}$ then as in \cite[Lemma 7.1.11]{dima} we can extend $Y$ to an $\mathfrak{sl_2}$ triple $(X,F,Y)$ such that $X \in \mathfrak{g}_{-\alpha} \cap \mathfrak{s}$ and $F \in \mathfrak{h}$.
+If $0 \ne Y \in \mathfrak{g}_\alpha \cap \mathfrak{g}^\sigma$ then as in \cite[Lemma 7.1.11]{AG09} we can extend $Y$ to an $\mathfrak{sl_2}$ triple $(X,F,Y)$ such that $X \in \mathfrak{g}_{-\alpha} \cap \mathfrak{g}^\sigma$ and $F \in \mathfrak{h}$.
 Since $\alpha = \theta(\alpha)$, $X$ and $Y$ commute with $A^-$.
-But then $\mathfrak{a}^- + span\{X + Y\}$ is a $(\theta,F)$-split torus in $\mathfrak{g}$ porperly including $\mathfrak{a}^-$, contrary to the maximality of $\mathfrak{a}^-$. \end{proof}
+But then $\mathfrak{a}^- + \Span\{X + Y\}$ is a $(\theta,F)$-split torus in $\mathfrak{g}$ porperly including $\mathfrak{a}^-$, contrary to the maximality of $\mathfrak{a}^-$. \end{proof}

-The following result is useful for the classification of $H$-conjugacy classes of minimal $\theta$-split parabolic subgroups. \begin{proposition} {(\cite[proposition 4.9]{hel}} Let $P,P'$ be minimal parabolic subgroups of $G$ defined over $F$, and let $Q,Q'$ be minimal $\theta$-split parabolic subgroups containing $P,P'$ repsectively.
+We finish with the following result of \cite{HW93}, which is useful for the classification of $H$-conjugacy classes of minimal $\theta$-split parabolic subgroups. \begin{proposition} [{\cite[proposition 4.9]{HW93}}] Let $P,P'$ be minimal parabolic subgroups of $G$, and let $Q,Q'$ be minimal $\theta$-split parabolic subgroups containing $P,P'$ respectively.
 If $g \in G$ satisfies $gPg^{-1} = P'$ then $gQg^{-1} = Q'$. \end{proposition}